-Freshwater hobbyists often worry about adding bright light over their aquarium and think it will cause an excessive algae outbreak.
+Freshwater hobbyists often worry about adding bright light to their aquarium and think it will cause an excessive algae outbreak.
 Algae are a natural part of the aquarium.
 Excessive algae growth is not caused by bright light alone, it is caused by excessive nutrients in the aquarium water.
-Algae growth will often be excessive in the beginning of a new aquarium until the tank cycles.
+Algae growth will often be excessive at the beginning of a new aquarium until the tank cycles.

 Once live plants have established themselves, they will start competing with the algae for nutrients.
-It is... always best to start off with fast growing plants or add fast growing plants when the aquarium has an algae problem.
+It is always best to start off with fast-growing plants or add fast growing plants when the aquarium has an algae problem.
 Green water algae bloom will sometimes occur on aquariums with bright lighting systems.
-In some cases the algae bloom may go away on its own after a month of a new cycling aquarium.
-Green water is caused by a single cell algae that is suspended in the water column, thriving on nutrients in the aquarium.
+In some cases, the algae bloom may go away on its own after a month of a new cycling aquarium.
+Green water is caused by a single cell algae that are suspended in the water column, thriving on nutrients in the aquarium.

 In some cases, the nutrients the algae may be thriving on may actually be coming from your tap water.
 The addition of a small Ultraviolet Sterilizer to the filtration system will eliminate any persistent green water, but thriving live plants will do the trick just the same.
 Once the bright light system is well established with plants the algae should no longer be a problem.
 Many freshwater hobbyists with brightly lit planted tanks will confess that they rarely have to clean algae off the tank walls.
 When the nutrient level is low, there is very little if any algae growth.
 This is a problem for growing healthy plants, the addition of aquatic plant fertilizers may be necessary to keep your plants growing well.